HelpBot Assistant

 Getting Started with the Vue Chart Component in the Quasar Framework

-This article provides a step-by-step guide for setting up a Quasar project and integrating the Syncfusion® Vue Chart component using the Composition API.
+This section provides a step-by-step guide to creating a Quasar application and integrating the Syncfusion® Vue Chart component using the Composition API.
+It helps developers set up a responsive, high-performance charting solution within the Quasar ecosystem.

-The Quasar Framework is a Vue.js-based open-source framework that empowers developers to create high-performance and responsive applications across various platforms, such as web, mobile, and desktop.
+The Quasar Framework is a Vue.js–based open-source framework that enables developers to build modern, high-performance applications for web, mobile, and desktop from a single code base.

 Prerequisites